Dangers of hang gliding

 Then in a split second the ‘G’ force went to zero and I was being thrown through space.
 At least I could move my arms and hold my head up.
 I reached for the parachute handle.

 — from an account by Adam Parer of his hang glider tumble in 2009

-The cover photo by Glider Rider picture editor H. Krause (not to be confused with publisher Tracy H. Knauss) is of Dave Ledford after his wing tumbled seven times following a failed wingover attempt (at Lookout Mountain I think).
+The cover photo by Glider Rider picture editor H. Krause (not to be confused with publisher Tracy H. Knauss) is of Dave Ledford after his wing tumbled seven times following a failed wingover attempt (at Chattanooga, Tennessee).
 He was unhurt and his glider, a Moyes Mega II (with crosstube fairings, by the look of it) was largely undamaged.
 A film of this event is included in Bill Liscomb’s 2008 documentary Big Blue Sky.
 Here is a link to that section of video on YouTube.